Fuzhou Fujian, China Travel Guide

 Staying connected is simple with various options.

-Fuzhou carries on improve accessibility in its prime tourist spots.
+Fuzhou carries on improve accessibility at its best tourist spots.

-For destinations not covered by the metro, buses are a reliable option.
+For travel destinations not covered by the underground, buses are a reliable option.
 Taxis and ride-hailing apps (like Didi) offer convenient alternatives.

-Sanfang Qixiang turns into a magical area after sunset.
+Sanfang Qixiang becomes a magical area after sunset.

 The Minjiang River offers captivating nighttime scenery.